chanford87/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins ->Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 18. Letters only please -> Display all lines of the file /etc/ssh/sshd_config starting with a letter
 19. 19.
 A to Z -> Replace all characters A and c from input to Z and e respectively.
-20. Without C, you would live in hiago -> Create a script that removes all letters c and C from input.
+20. Without C, you would live in hiago -> Create a script that removes all letters c and C from input
+21. esreveR - Write a script that reverse its input.
+22. DJ Cut Killer -> Write a script that displays all users and their home directories, sorted by users